OpenDataology/LicenseGPT/README.md

 An assistant fine-tunes using large model instructions(LLM) to determine the compliance and legality of licenses.

 # Road Map
+We will try our best to improve our work.
+There is our road map:
 2023/11/1 -- 1.0

 # Quick Start